qiujumper/express-demo/README.md

 # express-demo
-A test demo from Lynda's course
+A test demo from book <web development with node.js and express>